 “Multiple simultaneous attention” is a fancy way to say multitasking.
 It’s a cognitive skill that allows you to focus on multiple goals at once.
 And it’s exceptionally helpful when learning to manage money well.
 More often than not, you’ll have more than one money goal.
 Say you’re saving for retirement and also want to buy a new house.
 You will need to split your attention between the two projects.
 That’s when multiple simultaneous attention comes into play.
 It allows you to be focused on more than one goal at once.

 Multiple simultaneous attention becomes a problem when you have fractured attention.
 This manifests in one of two ways.
-Either you jump from one project to the next, and forget the original project because your focus isn’t sustained.
-Or you have too many projects going at once and can’t fund them all.
+Either you jump from one project to the next and forget the original project because your focus isn’t sustained, or you have too many projects going at once and can’t fund them all.

 However, when this skill is used successfully, it helps you build exceptional wealth.
 You can sit down with a worksheet and figure out what financial goals you have.
 Then you can decide which to prioritize.
 With multiple simultaneous attention, you’re able to focus on multiple goals at once and achieve them.
 You haven’t decided on too few financial milestones or too many.
-It can take some trial and error before you have your right medium but stick with it and this skill will help you.
+It can take some trial and error before you have the right balance, but stick with it and this skill will help you.

 With this skill, it’s important to start small.
 Any time you make adjustments to your budget, you’ll want to ensure that they’re feasible, so start with one or two different goals at first.
 As you get more comfortable with the adjustment to your budget, you can start to add more.
 What you don’t want to do is get overwhelmed with projects you want to accomplish and burn out.
 Instead, a slow gradual build-up will put you on the path to success.